 facilitate integration into Serbia and the rest of Europe

-Our doors are open for any refugee in Belgrade who is looking for educational support, or a safe and welcoming space.
+Our doors are open for any refugee who is looking for educational support, or a safe and welcoming space.

-In April 2017 two independent organizations established during the ‘European Refugee Crisis’ in Serbia, Refugee Aid Serbia and NorthStar, opened The Workshop in Belgrade.
-Following the effective closure of the Hungarian border with Serbia through the building of a border fence in 2016, and with an increase in hostility toward refugees in neighbouring countries, the number of refugees in Serbia swelled by the end of the year.
-What had previously been a transit country along the “Balkan Route” was now a place where those seeking safety were stranded.
+In April 2017 two independent organizations established during the so-called ‘European Refugee Crisis’ in Serbia, Refugee Aid Serbia and NorthStar, opened The Workshop in Belgrade.
+Following the effective closure of the Hungarian border with Serbia through the building of a border fence in 2016, and with an increase in hostility toward refugees in neighbouring countries, the number of refugees in Serbia grew by the end of the year.
+What had previously been a transit country along the 'Balkan Route' was now a place where those seeking safety were stranded for extended periods of time.
 Both NorthStar and Refugee Aid Serbia recognised the changing needs of the refugee population, from immediate aid to more structural and sustainable support, with education being a key component.

-In our two years of operation, we have been constantly working to adapt to the needs of our beneficiaries, and find new ways to encourage integration.
-Now we are looking to expand our reach through a new community outreach programme, which we will conduct in cities throughout Serbia.
+In our over five years of operation, we have been constantly working to adapt to the needs of our beneficiaries and find new ways to encourage integration.
+Following the COVID-19 pandemic, The Workshop developed a programme for online classes and later initiated The Workshop: On the Road, which hosts recreational workshops in camps and institutional centres throughout the country.
 Learn more here.